Britain faces a gum disease epidemic because so many people smoked dope when they were younger, suggests new research.

 Previous research has shown smoking cannabis regularly can even lead to gum disease in people in their early thirties.

 A quarter of people who had smoked cannabis regularly from 18 to 32 years old had established gum disease.
+Add: The issue here could actually be the tobacco that they mixed in for a longer-lasting joint.
+Luckily, today there are healthy tobacco alternatives available.

 Smoking tobacco also significantly raises the risk of gum disease in young people.